yadazula/yadazula.github.com/about.markdown

 I try to write code for other developers, [not the computers.][Code_Write_Link] I like to simplify complicated problems and try to follow [KISS][KISS_Link], [DRY][DRY_Link], [YAGNI][YAGNI_Link] and [SOLID][SOLID_Link] principles.

-## What does yadazula means ?

-Unfortunately I have very common name.
-There are lots of people have the same name [as me.][Linkedin_Gokhan] So I need to choose another nick.
-When in high school summer camp, we participated a soccer tournament and the name of our team was yadazula which in fact a made-up word.
-That's story of this strange word. (btw, yes we won the cup !)

 Other streams you can find more about me :

 * [Twitter]({{ site.author.twitter }})